urmastalimaa/reactive-visualizer/manual/inspector.md

 Sometimes the integers might seem to be off by one, this is due to the asynchronous nature of the Observable.

 ### Values
-The values leaving the Observable buildin blocks appear next to them.
+The values leaving the Observable building blocks appear next to them.
 Faintly colored visual clues help to identify which building block the values come from.
 Note that only values **leaving** a building block are displayed.